bogbook/bog/README.md

 ## bogbook v2 spec

 The aim of bogbook is to be a public gossiped news and photo sharing network where you can apply filters to images.
-There are no private messages on the log (that became a security issue with ssb), we only encrypt/decrypt messages in transit during replication.
+There are no private messages on the log (that became a security issue with ssb).
+We only encrypt/decrypt messages in transit during replication.

 #### keypairs